2017 Zim Camp Participants Chosen

-Eleven youth from Western PA churches have been selected for this summer’s Zim Camp, an opportunity to experience life and ministry in Zimbabwe for about two weeks.
+Eleven high school youth from Western PA churches have been selected for this summer’s Zim Camp, an opportunity to experience life and ministry in Zimbabwe for about two weeks.

-Zim Camp, for youth ages 15-18, is part of the Conference partnership with the United Methodist Church in Zimbabwe.
-From July 28 – August 13, the group will spend time enjoying fellowship and getting to know youth in Zimbabwe and working together on some of the district-to-district projects underway as part of the Zimbabwe Partnership.
+Zim Camp is part of the Conference partnership with the United Methodist Church in Zimbabwe and is designed for youth ages 15-18.
+The group will travel to Zimbabwe June 20 and return July 5, 2017.
+They will spend time enjoying fellowship, getting to know youth in Zimbabwe and working together on some of the district-to-district projects launched as part of the Zimbabwe Partnership.

 Share this on